MathsandDataNYU/web/content/seminar.md

 #### <a name="ivan"></a> Ivan Selesnick: Sparse Regularization via Convex Analysis

-Abstract: Sparse approximate solutions to linear equations are often obtained via L1 norm regularization, but the L1 norm tends to underestimate sparse solutions.
+Sparse approximate solutions to linear equations are often obtained via L1 norm regularization, but the L1 norm tends to underestimate sparse solutions.
 We discuss a non-convex alternative to the L1 norm.
 Unlike other non-convex regularizers, the proposed regularizer maintains the convexity of the objective function to be minimized.
 This allows one to retain beneficial properties of both convex and non-convex regularization.
 Although the new regularizer is non-convex, it is defined using tools of convex analysis.
 In particular, we define a generalized Huber function and a generalization of the Moreau envelope.
 The resulting optimization problem can be performed by proximal algorithms.

+#### <a name="venkat"></a> Venkat Chandrasekaran: Learning Regularizers from Data

+Regularization techniques are widely employed in the solution of inverse problems in data analysis and scientific computing due to their effectiveness in addressing difficulties due to ill-posedness.
+In their most common manifestation, these methods take the form of penalty functions added to the objective in optimization-based approaches for solving inverse problems.
+The purpose of the penalty function is to induce a desired structure in the solution, and these functions are specified based on prior domain-specific expertise.
+We consider the problem of learning suitable regularization functions from data in settings in which precise domain knowledge is not directly available; the objective is to identify a regularizer to promote the type of structure contained in the data.
+The regularizers obtained using our framework are specified as convex functions that can be computed efficiently via semidefinite programming.
+Our approach for learning such semidefinite regularizers combines recent techniques for rank minimization problems along with the Operator Sinkhorn procedure.
+(Joint work with Yong Sheng Soh)

+#### <a name="cathy"></a> Cathy O'Neil: Big data, inequality, and democracy: what can mathematics offer?

+We live in the age of the algorithm.
+Increasingly, the decisions that affect our lives—where we go to school, whether we get a job or a car loan, how much we pay for health insurance, what news we see on social media—are being made not by humans, but by mathematical models.
+The models being used today are opaque, unregulated, and uncontestable, even when they’re wrong.

+What's worse is they're defended as fair and objective in the name of mathematics.
+What can a mathematician do to push back?
+Cathy will discuss the latest research that tries to address this urgent question.